rjkviegas/course/thermostat_es6/README.md

 * **Can you learn a new language and its patterns?**

-## Reminder of all this week's goals from the [Week Outlines](https://github.com/makersacademy/course/blob/master/week_outlines.md)
+## Reminder of all this week's goals from the [Module Outlines](https://github.com/makersacademy/course/blob/master/apprenticeship_module_outlines.md)

 By the end of the week all developers can: